raphaelmansuy/tutorials/37-contex.md

 **Start Simple**: Begin with basic context persistence and gradually add sophistication as you learn what works for your specific use case.

 **Measure Everything**: Implement comprehensive monitoring from day one to understand the impact of your context engineering efforts.

+**Focus on Agent Experience**: The ultimate test of context engineering success is whether agents can maintain workflow continuity and execute complex tasks efficiently.

+**Plan for Agent Scale**: Design your systems with future multi-agent scenarios in mind, enabling sophisticated agent coordination and context sharing.

+**Iterate Continuously**: Context engineering for agent systems is an ongoing process of optimization and refinement based on agent performance patterns and workflow success rates.

+The future of AI systems lies not in perfect prompts, but in sophisticated context architectures that enable truly intelligent, context-aware agent workflows.
+By implementing these strategies systematically, you'll build AI agent systems that users perceive as genuinely intelligent collaborators, while achieving significant cost savings and operational efficiencies.

+### Agent System Transformation Impact:

+- **Before**: Fragmented, stateless interactions requiring constant user guidance
+- **After**: Intelligent, context-aware agents that maintain workflow state and collaborate effectively

+This comprehensive guide provides the foundation for building next-generation AI agent systems that leverage context engineering to deliver exceptional user experiences and business value.

 **Focus on User Experience**: The ultimate test of context engineering success is whether users perceive the AI as more intelligent and helpful.